VasSoma/VasSoma/README.md

-- 👋 Hi, I’m Vasmatics Soma.
+- 👋 Hi, I’m Vasmatics Soma
-- 👀 I’m interested in Software Deleopment, Python, Linux, Networking and Cybersecurity.
+- 👀 I’m interested in Software Deleopment, Java, Linux, Networking and Cybersecurity
-- 🌱 I’m currently studying Computer Science at Budapest University of Technology and Economics.
+- 🌱 I’m currently studying Computer Science at University of Pannonia
 - 💞️ I have a Bachelor's Degree in Engeneering Management.